whxami64/volBot/README.md

 npm i
 ```

 - Edit some content in the `.env` file.
-I already sent you the project with `.env` file.
+I've already sent you the project with `.env` file.

 You should input your wallet address and privatekey there.
 ```